What is omnichannel?

 “Multichannel” includes voice, email, web forms, fax, chat, and SMS interactions.
 Interactions with channels, however, work in isolation, with each channel acting as a separate department.
 There is no sharing of data between these different departments.

-Sample this: A customer interacts via live chat on a company’s website and then a few days later clicks to call.
-In a multichannel contact center scenario, since all customer engagement and interactions are not unified, the live agent who s/he speaks to may not necessarily have easy access to the customer’s previous engagement.
+Let’s consider another example.
+A customer interacts via live chat on a company’s website and then a few days later clicks to call.
+In a multichannel contact center scenario, since all customer engagement and interactions are not unified, the live agent who they speak to may not necessarily have easy access to the customer’s previous engagement.
 As a result, the customer spends time to bring the agent up to speed.

 Should the customer call again, a different agent is likely to answer the call, and once again the agent would not be able to easily and quickly navigate to the customer’s interaction history.
 Once again, the (now possibly frustrated) customer would have to spend time to bring this agent up to speed.
 Good luck getting the customer to call again!
 An unhappy customer = A lost customer = Lost revenue.